TV Tropes Needs Your Help

 - The reason the caverns in Fraggle Rock are so brightly lit is because of Ditsies; creatures that feed off music and turn it into visible light.

-- Dungeons & Dragons: Older editions had objects with Continual Light cast on them.
+- Older editions had objects with Continual Light cast on them.
 Some were shaped in useful ways, such as balls (could be rolled into the darkness) or "frisbees" (could be thrown).
 Someone even came up with a Continual Light flashlight/lantern (could be opened to let the light out).

 - FASA's Earthdawn had magical "light crystals".

-- In Exalted, one of the most common elements retained from the former Ages is the use of Essence-based lighting.
+- One of the most common elements retained from the former Ages is the use of Essence-based lighting.

 - Many types of Exalted also have the ability to light up their Battle Aura to illuminate their surroundings.
 Some, like Solars and Lunars, have it easier than the others.